FredericoMetelo/peersim-environment/README.md

 - **Task Arrival Rate per Client**.
 This parameter acts as the event rate of an exponential distribution, that rules when the next application to be sent to a given node will be generated.
 Each client keeps track of when to send a new application to each of the workers it can see independently.
 The computation of the time for the next event is done by inverting the cumulative distribution function of the exponential distribution and sampling a uniform distribution between 0 and 1, by applying the inversed distribution on the sampled value we obtain the time for the next event corresponding to the sampled value.
     ```
     protocol.clt.taskArrivalRate 0.1
     ```
+- **Self Generated Tasks** Specifies if the clients generate tasks only the worker in the same node or if they send tasks to all the workers in their neighborhood.
+Takes value 1 if true or 0 if false.
+    ```
+    protocol.clt.clientIsSelf 1
+    ```

 #### Task Parameters